 ($50,000 x .0001241) x 30 = $186.15

 You don’t have to do this math to make your monthly payments.
-The government will do it for you.
+Your lender will do it for you.
 But if you’d like to figure out how much of your payment is going towards interest vs principal, this formula can help you achieve just that.

-Your result may be a few dollars off from the government depending on how you round the interest rate factor.
+Your result may be a few dollars off from your actual payment depending on how you round the interest rate factor.

 More Than Interest Rates: Repayment Options & Loan Forgiveness Plans

-Before we delve into the current landscape of student loan interest rates, it’s important to note that interest rates aren’t the only factor to take under consideration when you’re taking on student debt.
+Before we compare the above federal rates to those of the private market, it’s important to note that interest rates aren’t the only factor to take under consideration when you’re taking on student debt.

 Federal student loans also come with advantaged repayment plans and forgiveness options.